Facing

 Lion

-hunt is a historical practice that played an important role
+hunt was a traditiona and historical practice that played an important role

 in the Maasai culture.
-The practice is different from trophy
+The practice was different from trophy

-hunting; it is symbolically a rite of passage rather than a
+hunting; it was symbolically a rite of passage rather than a

 hobby.